 Kentucky School Boards Association

-The Kentucky School Boards Association (KSBA) is a nonprofit corporation of school boards from each public school district in Kentucky, historically providing members governmental, board development, facility planning, legal, policy, and outreach services.
-Following the 2008 enactment of Kentucky Revenue Statute KRS160.325 directing local boards of education to address rising energy costs, KSBA created the School Energy Managers Project (SEMP) with the motto “dollars for students not energy.”
+The Kentucky School Boards Association (KSBA) is a nonprofit corporation of school boards from each public school district in Kentucky.
+KSBA provides comprehensive school board services, including energy management, and created the School Energy Managers Project (SEMP) with the motto “dollars for students, not energy.”
 In 2010, SEMP helped establish a state-wide energy management infrastructure to facilitate the implementation of energy efficiency projects in schools.
-KSBA is receiving ENERGY STAR recognition for its commitment to intelligent energy choices for new and existing public schools, in order to enhance both the environment and educational opportunities for the Commonwealth’s 645,000 public school students.
-Key accomplishments include:
+KSBA is receiving ENERGY STAR® Partner of the Year—Sustained Excellence recognition for its commitment to intelligent energy choices for new and existing public schools to enhance both the environment and educational opportunities for the Commonwealth’s 650,000 public school students.
+Key 2016 accomplishments include:

 - Assisting Kentucky school districts in formulating and implementing energy management plans using the seven-step ENERGY STAR Guidelines for Energy Management.